iot-dsa-v2/dslink-java-servicebus/README.md

 This is a link for sending and receiving messages through Microsoft Azure Service Bus.

-If you are not familiar with DSA and links, an overview can be found at [here](http://iot-dsa.org/get-started/how-dsa-works).
+If you are not familiar with DSA and links, an overview can be found [here](http://iot-dsa.org/get-started/how-dsa-works).

 This link was built using the DSLink Java SDK which can be found